pfheatwole/thesis/source/canopy_aerodynamics.rst

 involves comparing theoretical models to wind tunnel measurements.
-For the tools proposed in this paper, validation should include demonstrating the flexibility of the geometry definition proposed in :doc:`canopy_geometry` and the performance of the aerodynamics code proposed in :ref:`Phillips' numerical lifting-line`.
+For the tools proposed in this paper, validation should include demonstrating the flexibility of the geometry definition proposed in :doc:`canopy_geometry` and the performance of the aerodynamics code proposed in `Phillips' numerical lifting-line`_.

 An excellent test case for the geometry and aerodynamics is available from :cite:`belloc2015WindTunnelInvestigation`, which provides both point-wise